Monday, January 2, 2012

 8. The Living Ghost (1942).
 Investigator Nick Trayne (James Dunn), hired to find a lost millionaire (Gus Glassmire), runs into hair-raising adventures on his job.
 10/22/1957

 10. The Devil Bat (1940).
 In the village of Klineschloss, people begin to die from what appear to be vampire attacks.
 Police Inspector Karl Brettschneider (Melvyn Douglas) investigates and seeks the truth behind these mysterious deaths.
-Lionel Atwill, Fay Wray, and Dwight Frye also star.
+Bela Lugosi stars.
 11/5/1957

 11. Voodoo Man (1944).
 A mad doctor (Bela Lugosi) kidnaps young women and reduces them to a zombie state.
 With John Carradine and George Zucco.
 11/12/1957